-This story is the first in a blog series on personal family planning stories from around the world presented by CARE and Girls’ Globe.
-A new blog will be posted every other week from World Contraception Day (September 26) through the International Conference on Family Planning.
+This is the first blog in a 4-part series sharing personal family planning stories from around the world – presented by CARE and Girls’ Globe in the lead up to the 2018 International Conference on Family Planning.
 Catch up on the whole series with stories from Parmila, Oun Srey Leak, and Olive.

 Under the hot sun of Maiduguri, Nigeria, 23-year-old Hawa Ngoma is fanning herself with the end of her black hijab (a full head-and-body cloak that most Nigerian Muslim women wear) while sitting under the shade of a tree outside of a health clinic.